Map-Machina/PerfCollector1/README.md

 These tools are at this time strictly Linux only.
 Substantial effort must be made to convert them over to other OS'.

+Do read through the entire document first before attempting to set up a collection.
+The setup at this time requires some jumping around and having read it in its entirety before attempting an install makes it easier to follow.

 The theory of this tool set is to collect and parse performance data.
 Once data has been collected it can be used for visualization and to replay the machine load on a differently shaped machine.